Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Tracing SDKs

-In order to generate tracing data, the applications must be instrumented.
+In order to generate tracing data, the applications must be instrumented with tracing SDK such as OpenTelemetry SDKsexternal link.
 An instrumented application creates spans when receiving new requests and attaches context information (trace id, span id, and baggage) to outgoing requests.
 Only the ids and baggage are propagated with requests; all other profiling data, like operation name, timing, tags and logs, is not propagated.
 Instead, it is exported out of process to the Jaeger backend asynchronously, in the background.

 Context propagation explained